-Guarantee user experience across the global network – Combined with Application Visibility, WAN Optimization and Dynamic WAN Selection, Ipanema's QoS and Control guarantees superior user experience:
+Guarantee user experience across the global network – Combined with Application Visibility, WAN Optimization and Dynamic WAN Selection, Ipanema's Application Control guarantees superior user experience:

 Drive application performance over the global WAN – Application Performance Objectives (APOs) set per-user and defining the quality expectations for each important application.
 APOs and business criticalities are defined from the central management platform (SALSA) which communicates them to the distributed devices (ip|engine and nano|engine).
 A higher criticality is set for the most important applications where the business needs guaranteed performance.
 A low criticality means that when demand for resources is high, the business can tolerate having the corresponding applications receive fewer resources.

 Once the APOs and business criticalities are defined, the ip|engines (and nano|engines) cooperate all together in real-time to assess whether good performances are being delivered over the network.
 Then, they automatically allocate the available resources to each individual application flow so it can match or even exceed its performance objectives resulting in 100% user satisfaction across the entire network.